A microscopic derivation of Gibbs measures for the 1D focusing cubic nonlinear Schr\"{o}dinger equation: Introduction

 \subsection{Previously known results}

 In the context of the NLS, Gibbs measures \eqref{Gibbs_formal}--\eqref{Gibbs_formal_truncated} were relevant to study a substitute for a conservation law at low regularity.
 Namely, one can show that they are invariant under the flow and that they are supported on Sobolev spaces of low regularity.
 Consequently, it is possible to construct global solutions for random rough initial data.
 This was first rigorously obtained in the work of Bourgain \cite{Bou94,Bou96,Bou97}.
 Some preliminary results were previously known by Zhidkov \cite{Zhidkov}.
 This is an active area of research in nonlinear dispersive PDEs.
-We refer the reader to the expository works \cite{Burq_Thomann_Tzvetkov,Nahmod_Staffilani,Oh_Thomann} for more recent references and developments.
+We refer the reader to the expository works \cite{Burq_Thomann_Tzvetkov,Nahmod_Staffilani,Oh_Thomann} for further explanations and background.
+For more recent developments, we refer the reader to \cite{Bringmann1,Bringmann2,Bringmann_Deng_Nahmod_Yue, Deng_Nahmod_Yue, Gunaratnam_Oh_Tzvetkov_Weber, Oh_Sosoe_Tolomeo} and the references therein.

 The focusing problem is more challenging.
 In one dimension, it was addressed in the earlier works \cite{Bou94,LRS}.
 The one-dimensional problem was revisited recently in \cite{Ammari_Sohinger_2021,Carlen_Frohlich_Lebowitz,Oh_Sosoe_Tolomeo}.
 For recent results on the fractional NLS, see \cite{Liang_Wang}.